 EARTH uses near-real-time data from ocean observatories to design and test outreach with the Internet as an interface to scientists, teachers, students, and the public.
 Click here for more information on the EARTH program.

-The workshop for EARTH 2016 will be held July 24-29 at Rutgers University in NJ, and co-hosted by a new NSF funded program (Polar Integrated Curriculum Education).
 To keep up to date on all things EARTH, please join our facebook page.

 Applications are now closed for the 2022 EARTH workshop.

 We strive to maximize engagement between workshop participants and the scientists who participate, and ensure that educators are able to work together in a variety of ways throughout the workshop.
 Because of this, we only have a limited number of spots available in each EARTH workshop and applications are required.
 The application process is outlined below.
 All workshop costs, including travel, lodging, and food, are covered for each participant.

 Application Requirements (Applications are now closed for the 2022 EARTH workshop)

 - Complete the online EARTH Workshop Application form and submit any additional resources as appropriate.
 Be sure your answers to the questions clearly express your experience, background, and/or interest in the topic of using real-time data in your educational environment.
 Any supporting materials can be emailed to firstname.lastname@example.org.

 - Applicants are required to try out one (or more) EARTH lesson in your classroom or institution and complete the online feedback rubric.
 We are especially interested in feedback from our more recent lessons (such as the ones developed at the 2018, 2017, or 2016 workshops) so we can update, revise, and publish them.